Denk (political party): Expansion

-Over the course of 2015 and 2016, Denk saw its membership grow with notable public figures joining Denk including former professional model and Miss Netherlands Tatjana Maul, chairman of the Moroccan Dutch Association Farid Azarkan, and actress and television presenter Sylvana Simons who announced her intention to stand on Denk's list for the next general election.
-Simons stated that her aim in running for parliament was to tackle institutional racism and to help "decolonize" Dutch politics.
+Over the course of 2015 and 2016, Denk saw its membership grow with notable public figures joining Denk including former professional model and Miss Netherlands Tatjana Maul, chairman of the Moroccan Dutch Association Farid Azarkan, and actress and television presenter Sylvana Simons who joined the party as a communications advisor at the invitation of Kuzu.
+Simons announced her intention to stand on Denk's list for the next general election and stated that her aim in running for parliament was to tackle institutional racism and to help "decolonize" Dutch politics.
 Denk also gained municipal representation for the first time when council members from Alkmaar and Veenendaal switched from the PvdA and D66.

-In December 2016, Denk's growth saw an ideological schism between the socially conservative and the liberal and progressive orientated factions, which culminated in Simons and Denk's former campaign manager Ian van der Kooye resigning to form their own political party BIJ1.
+In December 2016, Denk's growth also saw an ideological schism between the socially conservative and the liberal and progressive orientated factions, which culminated in Simons and Denk's former campaign manager Ian van der Kooye resigning to form their own political party BIJ1.
 According to Simons, she supported Denk's ideals but argued the party was more focused on media attention and accused its leaders of insufficiently supporting LGBT rights and feminism.
 Simons furthermore claimed that Denk's leadership had not supported her when she received death threats.
 In January 2017, Denk demanded legal damages from Simons and Kooye for making negative comments about the party to the press.
 The court later rejected Denk's claims and awarded Simons damages.